 About East Coast Corgi Rescue

-East Coast Corgi Rescue (ECCR) locates, rescues, fosters and transports Corgis in need for immediate or eventual adoption into their forever homes.
-Comprised of a network of volunteers, ECCR rescues Corgi and Corgi mixes from surrounding states (Washington, DC, Virginia, Maryland, Pennsylvania, Ohio, Delaware, and New Jersey), works with people looking to rehome or adopt and collaborates with several other Corgi rescues on the East Coast to help rescue as many Corgis as possible.
+East Coast Corgi Rescue (ECCR) locates, rescues, fosters, and transports Corgis in need for immediate or eventual adoption into their forever homes.
+Comprised of a network of volunteers, ECCR rescues Corgi and Corgi mixes from surrounding states (Washington DC, Virginia, Maryland, Pennsylvania, Delaware, and New Jersey), works with people looking to rehome or adopt, and collaborates with several other Corgi rescues on the East Coast and beyond to help rescue as many Corgis as possible.

 How we help